 The student may be assigned an educational task(s) that benefits the individual, university, or community.
 This task(s) is assigned as a condition of another sanction such as disciplinary reprimand, probation, or suspension.
 Tasks must be reviewed and accepted by the Office of Student Conduct.
+Registration and/or transcript holds maybe placed pending the receipt of required documentation.
 In case outcomes which include university service or access restrictions, the fees for restricted services will not be refunded.
 Conditions are case-specific and may include, but are not limited to: